 - Use recommended seed rate.
-Avoid higher plant population as it attracts the insect causing heavy infestation. - If possible, plant trap crop like Dhaincha on the field boundaries which attract the beetle thereby protecting the soybean crop. - Destroy the affected plant part during the initial stage of infestation in order to break the life cycle of the insect. - Spray the crop with Thichloprid 21.7 SC @750 ml/ha or Profenophos 50 EC @1250 ml/ha or Betacyfluthrin + Imidacloprid @ 350 ml/ha or Thiamethoxam + Lambda Cyhalothrin @125 ml/ha during the initial infestation of girdle beetle.
+Avoid higher plant population as it attracts the insect causing heavy infestation. - If possible, plant trap crop like Dhaincha on the field boundaries which attract the beetle thereby protecting the soybean crop. - Destroy the affected plant part during the initial stage of infestation in order to break the life cycle of the insect. - If needed, apply the spray with any one of the recommeded insecticide (Table 8).